jcalvarezj/CheaPlatzi/README.md

     `pip install -r requirements.txt`

+## Testing

+To run unit tests on the scraper module, simply run `pytest` at the project's root.

 ## Execution

 At present only the "scraper" module has been implemented (an initial draft/approach).
 It consumes [MercadoLibre](https://www.mercadolibre.com/)'s API to access Colombia's list of products from the consoles and video games category and shows an example of filtered products (those that match with "Playstation" in their titles).